How to: Add a Chart to a Dashboard

 count

-Here you're using the Count By Aggregation Type and transferringBank Group Key.
+Here, you're using the Count By Aggregation Type and transferringBank Group Key.
 These settings tell the operator to look at your transferringBank values and count unique values.
-In this example, how many Bank X values, and how many Bank Y values.
+In this example, how many Bank X and Bank Y values.

-3. Drag a connector from the output (bottom right-hand side) port of the Filter operator, to the input (left-hand side) port of the Aggregate operator.
+3. Connect the lower output port (right) of the Filter operator to the input port (left) of the Aggregate operator.

 Configure the Output Operator